boyhagemann/BhFacadeModule/README.md

 Installation with Composer
 ------------

-Add the following lines to your composer.json file.
+Add the following lines to your composer.json file:

      ```json
      {